Devoran: Church

-The church of St John and St Petroc (architect John Loughborough Pearson) was built in 1855–56 and consists of a nave and chancel only.
-It was renovated in 1879.
+The church of St John the Evangelist and St Petroc (architect John Loughborough Pearson) was built in 1855–56 and consists of a nave and chancel only.
+Until 1873 Devoran was in the parish of Feock which was then divided to make a new parish.
+The parish church was renovated in 1879.
+Devoran is now one of the Waterside Churches.

 Thomas Lobb, Victorian botanist and plant hunter is buried in Devoran churchyard.
-The parish war memorial by H J Martin lists seventeen names "in grateful memory of the men of the parish of Devoran who fell in the Great War 1914–1919".
+The parish war memorial by H. J. Martin lists seventeen names "in grateful memory of the men of the parish of Devoran who fell in the Great War 1914–1919".
 A further section of eight names was added of Second World War casualties.